Last updated on June 20th, 2018

 Dr. Jacques Le Houezec, Consultant in Public Health, Tobacco Dependence Amzer Glas, Rennes & Special lecturer, UK Centre for Tobacco Control Studies, University of Nottingham, England has conducted scientific tests that indicate the fatal overdose level for nicotine may be far higher than the generally accepted 50 to 60 mg (adult).

-In numerous studies led by Dr. Konstantinos Farsalinos, it was shown that electronic cigarette use has “no immediate adverse effects on coronary circulation (blood and oxygen supply to the heart)”.
+There have been numerous studies led by Dr. Konstantine E. Farsalinos of the Department of Cardiology, Onassis Cardiac Surgery Center.
+Dr. Farsalinos is known for his groundbreaking clinical research into e-cigarettes and the effects of their use.
+It was shown that electronic cigarette use has “no immediate adverse effects on coronary circulation (blood and oxygen supply to the heart)”.

 So If E-Cigarettes Are Relatively Safe, What’s Motivating E-Cigarette Bans and Bad Press?

-The public should be aware that there are strong anti-e-cigarette groups lobbying to destroy these potentially lifesaving products because they compete with pharmaceutical companies, tobacco companies and other groups who have vested interests in eliminating anything that looks and acts remotely like a tobacco cigarette.
+The public should be aware that there are strong anti-e-cigarette groups lobbying to destroy these potentially lifesaving products.
+E-cigarettes compete with pharmaceutical companies, tobacco companies and other groups who have vested interests in eliminating anything that looks and acts remotely like a tobacco cigarette.